I don’t see a deduction that I should have

 The notice should clearly state the forms or information they’re seeking, as well as instructions on how to send them in.
 Take care of these inquiries as quickly as possible, so your return isn't delayed.

-If you need any help or want to make sure you are sending the correct forms, send us an email support@keepertax.com.
-We’re happy to help.
+If you need assistance or want to double-check that you're sending the correct forms, feel free to let us know.
+We’re here to help!

 I filed with Keeper and I’m being audited